 Certain components and services used to manufacture and develop the Company's products are presently available from only one or a limited number of suppliers or vendors.
+The Company's QT Breast Scanner has more than six hundred components, of which less than five components have such dependencies on limited suppliers or vendors.
 The loss of any of these suppliers or vendors would potentially require a significant level of hardware and/or software development efforts to incorporate the products or services into the Company's product.